82.4% of people report experiencing loneliness. Not homelessness. Not poverty. Loneliness.

 First: You Are Known

 Psalm 139 destroys loneliness: "You have searched me, Lord, and you know me.
 You know when I sit and when I rise; you perceive my thoughts from afar."
 Not occasionally.
-Not when you're performing well.
-You are perpetually, completely, intimately known.
+Perpetually, completely, intimately.

-God knows you in contexts where no human being exists.
-He knows your secret thoughts, your hidden struggles, the prayers you've prayed alone in your car at 2 AM, the conversations you've had with yourself.
-The parts of you that you've never shown anyone else—God knows them completely.
+God knows you in contexts where no human exists.
+Your secret thoughts.
+Your hidden struggles.
+The 2 AM prayers in your car.
+The conversations with yourself.
+The parts you've never shown anyone—God knows them completely.

 You are not invisible.
-You have never been invisible.
+You never have been.

 Second: You Are Chosen

-Ephesians 1:4 and 1:5: "For he chose us in him before the creation of the world...In love he predestined us for adoption to sonship through Jesus Christ."
-Not because you impressed Him.
-Not because you earned it.
-Before the world even existed, before you took a single breath, God set His love on you.
+Ephesians 1:4-5: "For he chose us in him before the creation of the world...In love he predestined us for adoption to sonship through Jesus Christ."
+Before the world existed, before you took one breath, God set His love on you.
 He chose you.

-Think about what it means to be chosen.
-When people choose you, it means you matter to them.
-It means you have infinite, irreplaceable value in their eyes.
-And God—the God who spoke the universe into existence, the God before whom galaxies are dust—chose you.
+To be chosen means you matter.
+You have infinite, irreplaceable value in His eyes.
+The God who spoke the universe into existence, the God before whom galaxies are dust, chose you.
 Predestined you.
 Marked you as His own.

 The loneliest person in the world cannot separate themselves from that reality.